Gombassa/MaxMSPAudioFeatureExtractor/README.md

 This is Max/MSP feature extractor patcher, intended for use with Wekinator for the Kadenze Machine Learning for Artists and Musicians course, assignment 5.
 It is intended to be used to extract basic features like pitch and envelope from a live audio source, output as packaged OSC messages.
-It may offer a solution for students and others using Max/MSP on win64
-(the more ubiquitous analyzer~ with its more extensive feature set, is win32 only at present).
+It may offer a solution for students and others using Max/MSP on win64(the more ubiquitous analyzer~ with its more extensive feature set, is win32 only at present).

 To use:

+Install the sigmund~ external object in Max/MSP from http://vboehm.net/2015/06/a-64-bit-version-of-sigmund/

 Set your live audio source input in the Options>Audio Status window.

 Adjust the slider to prevent clipping